Thailand Visa and Immigration – May 26

 Destination Thailand Visa (DTV) – Thailand Visa and Immigration

-- Multiple entry visa with a validity of 5 years allowing you to stay 180 days per entry, after which you must leave the country and then re-enter to start another 180 days.
+• Multiple entry visa with a validity of 5 years allowing you to stay 180 days per entry, after which you must leave the country and then re-enter to start another 180 days.
 However, as it is multiple entry, you can come and go as many times as you want over the 5 year validity period.

-- Or the DTV is also extendable in country for a further 180 days once per year so in effect you can stay just under a year without needing to leave the country.
+• Extendable in-country for a further 180 days once per year so in effect you can stay just under a year without needing to leave the country.

-- 10,000bt fee for initial visa and 10,000bt for each extension.
-Can change to a different visa in country, though DTV would be cancelled.
+• Can change to a different visa in-country, though DTV would be cancelled.

 Non Immigrant Type ‘O’ – Thailand Visa and Immigration